The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Discussion

 \section{Discussion}

-We have shown that the correlation between the Bondi accretion rate and mechanical jet power holds for the studied sample of nearby early-type galaxies (Fig. \ref{fig:Pjet_Pbondi}).
-However, a strong correlation with extreme evidence ($\rho = 0.96^{+0.03}_{-0.08}$, BF$_{10} > 100$) is detected only for galaxies with thermally unstable atmospheres containing signs of cool gas tracers (H$\alpha$+[N\textsc{ii}] line emission) while correlation for the whole sample is only relatively mild with moderate significance ($\rho = 0.67^{+0.15}_{-0.22}$, BF$_{10}$ = 11).
-The obtained relation between the Bondi accretion power and the mechanical jet power is for the H$\alpha$+[N\textsc{ii}] subsample well described by a power-law model
+In our sample of 20 nearby massive early-type galaxies, we have found a correlation between the Bondi accretion rate and mechanical jet power (Fig. \ref{fig:Pjet_Pbondi}).
+The correlation for the whole sample shows moderate significance ($\rho = 0.69^{+0.15}_{-0.21}$, BF$_{10}$ = 13).
+However, a strong correlation with extreme evidence ($\rho = 0.96^{+0.03}_{-0.09}$, BF$_{10} > 100$) is detected for galaxies with thermally unstable atmospheres containing signs of cool gas tracers (H$\alpha$+[N\textsc{ii}] line emission).